Faisal-code/Wind_Speed_Prediction/README.md

 <B> 1.
 Data Preprocessing <B>

 • Inputs: Raw multivariate time series data consisting of temperature, humidity, wind speed, and power from Beijing’s weather.

 •<B>  Operations: <B>

     * Data cleaning: Removes noise and missing values.
-    * Normalization: Uses Min-Max scaling to rescale all variables to a 0–1 range.
+    * Normalization: Uses Min-Max scaling to rescale all variables to a 0 to 1 range.
     * Temporal aggregation: Features like daily, weekly, monthly patterns are extracted.
     * Visualization: Heatmaps, line plots, and box plots are used to capture seasonal patterns and detect outliers.
 ![Model Architecture](https://github.com/user-attachments/assets/4faa0398-ed89-4d40-be38-a0759da13e48)